DOCUMENT TSC-2026/B76 · BLOG POST 76 · ECOSYSTEM STRATEGY · REV. 01

 The order of operations

 One, measure your top-1 and top-5 honestly today.
 Two, set a target share for the big logo, lower than where it sits now.
-Three, shift acquisition and expansion effort toward broadening the base, not just landing more whales.
-Four, lock the big customer into a longer contract so the remaining concentration carries less risk.
-Track the trend monthly.
+Three, lock the concentrated customer into a longer contract term immediately.
+Four, shift acquisition and expansion resources toward mid-tier accounts that diversify the base.
+Five, track the trend monthly and include it in every board or investor update.
+The act of reporting it publicly creates the accountability that forces the change.

 Start the